Go to the Students section

 For convenience the hourly rate (both Comprehensive and Basic Rates) and proportion of holiday pay will be paid at the same time for each hour of teaching.
 This method of payment means that holiday pay will have already been paid in advance and no further pay will be due when annual leave is taken or for payment in lieu.

 Statutory sick pay and occupational sick pay will be payable to ALs if their average earnings meet the lower earnings threshold in the eight weeks prior to the period of their sickness.
 Actual calculations can be obtained from the payroll department.
+The actual rate of sick pay is determined by looking back at the average earnings in the 12 weeks immediately preceding sickness.

 Providing appropriate medical certification is supplied, ALs will receive their net monthly rate of pay (incorporating Statutory Sick Pay) for the following periods: